trughooputh/guide-first-job-junior-dev/README.md

 Working on practical projects is one of the best ways to showcase your skills and creativity:

 - **Build Real Projects**: Begin by building practical and simple projects, like a to-do list, a personal blog, or a simple game.
 As you gain confidence and experience, gradually increase the complexity with each new project.
+Incorporate existing APIs to enhance functionality and make your projects more dynamic.
 - **Host Projects Publicly**: Upload your projects to GitHub and provide clear documentation so employers can see your thought process.
 Whenever possible, deploy a live version on platforms like [GitHub Pages](https://pages.github.com/), [Vercel](https://vercel.com/), or [Netlify](https://www.netlify.com/).
 - **Highlight Your Process**: In your README files, explain why you chose certain technologies, how you tackled challenges, and what you learned.
 This shows your thinking process about your work.